adityapakala/cardio_vascular_disease_detection_Applied_Deep_Learning/README.md

 ## 👥 Authors

-Aditya Pakala and Team
+Aditya Pakala
-MS in Information Technology and Management
 The University of Texas at Dallas

 ---

 ## 📬 Questions?

-Please contact the course instructor or TA if you have any issues running the notebook or reproducing results.
+Please contact Aditya @ pakalaaditya@gmail.com if you have any issues running the notebook or reproducing results.